peter88213/nv_tlview/docs/nv_tlview/README.rst

 Selecting a section in the *novelibre* project tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Select a section by klicking on a timeline marker
+- Select a section by double klicking on a timeline marker.
-  with the ``Alt`` key pressed.
   This will bring the *novelibre* application window in the foreground.